 The Office is committed to understanding the needs of Aboriginal people and people from culturally and linguistically diverse backgrounds and setting objectives to overcome barriers in service delivery for these groups.
 The Office regularly assesses the impact of our service delivery practices on Aboriginal people and people from culturally and linguistically diverse backgrounds.
+In 2015-16 the Principal Aboriginal Liaison Officer position was filled and further promotes high levels of awareness and accessibility to the Office for Aboriginal people as well as providing expert advice and support relating to the needs of Aboriginal people for staff undertaking the Office's functions.

 In particular, the Office recognised a historical under-representation of Aboriginal people accessing our services and established a Regional Awareness and Accessibility Program which focuses on access for Aboriginal and regional Western Australians.
-The Program is an important way for the Office to:
+This Program is an important way for the Office to:

-- Raise awareness of, and access to, its services for Aboriginal Western Australians in regional and remote locations; and - Provide a valuable opportunity for the Office to strengthen its understanding of the issues affecting Aboriginal people.
+- Ensure awareness of, and accessibility to, its services for Aboriginal Western Australians in regional and remote locations; and - Provide a valuable opportunity for the Office to strengthen its understanding of the issues affecting Aboriginal people.

-The Office has also identified a range of other strategies to meet their needs and overcome barriers to service delivery, including:
+The Office has also identified a range of other strategies to overcome barriers to service delivery, including:

-- Involvement in outreach activities in metropolitan areas to raise community awareness of, and access to, the Office's services, such as Homeless Connect in November 2014; - Attending adult prisons and Banksia Hill Detention Centre to meet with prisoners and juvenile detainees, and prisoner representative groups, to understand their specific needs and be available to take complaints.
-An Aboriginal consultant attends these meetings to assist staff to understand the issues involved and to facilitate cross cultural communication; - Providing information on our services in 15 languages on our website.
+- Involvement in outreach activities in metropolitan areas to raise community awareness of, and access to, the Office's services, such as Homeless Connect in November 2015; - Attending adult prisons and Banksia Hill Detention Centre to meet with prisoners and juvenile detainees, and prisoner representative groups, to understand their specific needs and be available to take complaints.
+An

+Aboriginal consultant or the Principal Aboriginal Liaison Officer attends these meetings to assist staff to understand the issues involved and to facilitate cross cultural communication;

+- Providing information on our services in 15 languages on our website.
 All publications are available in alternative formats and can be translated into other languages on request; - Promoting details for Translating and Interpreting Services on the website and in publications for people with English as a second language.
-Interpreters and translators are regularly used when resolving complaints; - Complaints can be written in the person's first language and the Office arranges translators for the incoming complaint and outgoing response and staff use interpreters, either face to face or by telephone, when discussing complaints; and - Involving Aboriginal consultants in relevant own motion investigations and as part of the Ombudsman's Advisory Panel to provide independent advice on issues and trends and contemporary professional practice within the scope of the child death and family and domestic violence fatality review functions.
+Interpreters and translators are regularly used when resolving complaints; - Complaints can be written in the person's first language and the Office arranges translators for the incoming complaint and outgoing response and staff use interpreters, either face to face or by telephone, when discussing complaints; - Involving the Principal Aboriginal Liaison Officer and Aboriginal consultants in relevant own motion investigations and as part of the Ombudsman's Advisory Panel to provide independent advice on issues and trends and contemporary professional practice within the scope of the child death and family and domestic violence fatality review functions; and - Consultation activities specifically targeted to Aboriginal and culturally and linguistically diverse communities.